Stop Renting Intelligence: Build Proprietary AI IP

 A Practical Path to Ownership

-You do not need a research campus to start.
+You do not need a research campus to build proprietary AI.
 Ownership grows through stages that create value immediately.
 Wire learning into the product so every interaction can become training fuel when you choose to harvest it.

 Phase 1: Instrumentation and Ground Truth